 Yes, our kids are overwhelmed.
 More often than not, we – their grown-ups in charge – are feeling it too.
 What makes overwhelm difficult is kids don’t always have the emotional awareness or maturity to communicate their feelings.
 They don’t know what to do to actively manage and defuse them.

-Five ways to help your child manage overwhelm …
+Five ways you can help your child cope with overwhelm

 - Thumbs Up, Middle, or Down – We use this simple self-awareness check in our Healing Martial Arts™ classes.
 We ask the children to show us how they are feeling.
 “I’m feeling great, all is awesome” get’s a thumbs up.
 “I feel horrible”, get’s the thumbs down and everything else gets a thumbs middle.
 This simple self-awareness practice allows kids to show how they feel without having to worry about verbally expressing their emotions.
 If your child is having an “off” day, do this quick and simple check, and get a rough idea of your child’s state.
 Resist the urge to ask, “What’s wrong”.
 Instead, ask specific questions.
 Ideas include: have you been feeling like this all day, can you tell me what happened that made you feel horrible, what do you need to help you feel better?
 Listen carefully, take mental notes, and try not to judge, coach, or lecture.
 Your child may just need an opportunity to express his/her feelings.
 Often just talking things through helps them feel less overwhelmed.